 What’s also interesting is that storytelling isn’t just about the external impact; internal storytelling can significantly affect and change company culture.
-A clear story that weaves in the company’s vision and is easy to understand and memorable will go a long way for leaders and employees.
-It creates a sense of unity and connection, can help determine the type of people hired and even how work gets done.
+A straightforward story that weaves into the company’s vision and is easy to understand and memorable will go a long way for leaders and employees.
+It creates a sense of unity and connection and can help determine the type of people hired and how work gets done.

 This is the power of a good story.

 Storytelling has always been important to me, and throughout my career, I’ve understood its importance.
-The first book I ever wrote over two decades ago focused on getting people to share their stories.
+My first book over two decades ago focused on getting people to share their stories.

-The opportunities I’ve had working with world-renowned personalities, extraordinary professionals, and exceptional business people have all showed me how storytelling could impact the world.
+The opportunities I’ve had working with world-renowned personalities, extraordinary professionals, and exceptional business people have all shown me how storytelling could impact the world.

-As an employee, I remember writing a story and helping a company win two prestigious awards, including the company of the year.
+I remember writing a story and helping a company win two prestigious awards, including the Company of the Year.
 It was their powerful story that helped position them to achieve those accolades.

-When their story is told authentically and in line with their vision, it has the most impact on any company.
+When a story is told authentically and in line with a vision, it has the most impact on any company.
 The power of a great story is how it allows a company to connect with its audience.

-Over the course of my career, I’ve developed the skills and learned how to tell compelling stories.
+I’ve developed the skills and learned how to tell compelling stories throughout my career.
 While I’ve applied these skills in various ways, today, I help companies and organizations position themselves as industry leaders, which results in new opportunities and opens doors to more customers or clients and new partnerships.

-However, what I’ve discovered, whether as an employee, a consultant, or a media coach, is that it always comes back to having a great story and vision.
+However, I’ve discovered that it always comes back to having a great story and vision, whether as an employee, a consultant, or a media coach.
 These are the things that are the differentiators and determine the success of companies.
-I’m not just referring to good companies, but iconic ones.
-Those who have earned recognition because of their story and how they understand and engage their customers and clients.
+I’m not referring to good companies, but iconic ones — those who have earned recognition because of their story and how they understand and engage their customers and clients.